Hello

 Former Independent Electoral and Boundaries Commission Chairman Ahmed Issack Hassan

-Former Independent Electoral and Boundaries Commission Chairman Ahmed Issack Hassan during a past event.
+Former Independent Electoral and Boundaries Commission Chairman Ahmed Issack Hassan at a past event.

 Photo credit: File | Nation Media Group